 This depends on whether there was a last will and testament (or Trust that owned the business; or business documents that indicated what should happen) or not.
 If there was an estate plan that addressed the business, then it controls where it goes.
 If there was not, see below:

 You are not competent to read the law and determine what it means and whether you can do what you are trying to do.
-While I have not read the law either I can tell you that if ANY Florida law requires any sort of "certification" before anyone can do whatever the law covers, you cannot avoid the...Read more »
+While I have not read the law either I can tell you that if ANY Florida law requires any sort of "certification" before anyone can do whatever the law covers, you cannot...Read more »

 This sounds like a valuable service you are providing to protect people and it is commendable.
-But the question is very fact-intensive and crosses over a number of different areas involving bulk freight, where it's possible that import-export or shipping consultants who are close to these types of...Read more »
+But the question is very fact-intensive and crosses over a number of different areas involving bulk freight, where it's possible that import-export or shipping consultants who are close to these...Read more »

 8 years after my 2nd mortgage forclosed I found out the frst mortgage loan which was an fha, is still in my name.
 The loan is active and payments have been made by someone without my knowledge for 8 years.
 My name is listed on the contact information but the contact adddress and phone is that of...
 Read more »